Kumarito/Primer-Project/README.md

 Sources:
 All pictures seen and links in code were taken through google search.
 iAmLost.html is my webpage from my current Comp 484 Web Engineering class.
+.htaccess was taken from Professor Fitzgerald's Primer Project Instruction sheet.